Want to give a great dose of boost in growth to your new plants? Put a Tablespoon of Sugar in Your Planting Hole and See This Happen!

 Try to put these things in your rose planting hole for more flowers

-Here are some of the tricks you can follow.
-These have worked for other gardeners, so there’s no harm trying them!
+Here are some of the sugar use tricks you can follow.
+These have worked for some gardeners, while some say it didn’t.
+But there’s no harm in trying them!

 1. Have Sweeter Tomatoes